 Regular and consistent practice can also help with back pain.

 I’ve never been a particularly flexible individual.
 I’ve always looked at the more supple jiu jitsu practitioners with equal parts of both awe and envy.
 We all know that guy who can wrap his legs around your waist from the bottom of mount and sweep you off – there’s one in every academy.

 About three years ago, when I turned 30 I made a promise to myself that I would do whatever it took to become a flexible person.
 I investigated several stretching methods and found that few of them increased my flexibility as quickly or extensively as yoga.

 Although you can get away without being flexible in jiu jitsu, it’s an attribute that’s unquestionably beneficial.
 The greater the range of motion in your joints, the more options you will have in each position.
-In fact, some parts of jiu jitsu will be completely inaccessable to you until you develop the required suppleness, the rubber guard being a good example.
+In fact, some parts of jiu jitsu will be completely inaccessible to you until you develop the required suppleness, the rubber guard being a good example.

-Increased strength and balance
+Increased Strength and Balance

 The kind of strength developed through yoga practise is unlike anything else I’ve experienced.
 Over the past couple of decades the phrase ‘core strength’ has become a popular in sports training but yoga goes beyond that.

 Diligent practise develops what I call ‘intelligent strength’.
 Not only does it train the central nervous system to fire muscles in the correct sequence, it also teaches you which muscles to engage to to maintain postural alignment and efficiently move your anatomy through space.
 And we all know that good posture and moving efficiently are hallmarks of superior jiu jitsu.